 Will I Get an Israeli Passport Stamp?

-Typically, no. Because of the impact that the Israel Passport Stamp had on people who had visited the country ( in prohibiting them from entering certain countries, or deterring them from even visiting Israel in the first place), the process for travellers has changed.
+This is due to the impact that the Israel Passport Stamp had on people who had visited the country.
+An Israel stamp was a major headache for many travellers as it prohibited them from entering certain countries.
+In turn, this deterred a lot of people from even visiting Israel in the first place.

 When you arrive in Israel, the immigration officers now present you with a little blue slip of paper with your passport information on in place of a stamp in your passport.